 But, then again, the Vatican Museums

 are SO big and contain SO much work that it can also feel pretty daunting.
-In this case, invest in getting yourself a Vatican guide, it will be well worth it.
+In this case, invest in getting yourself a Vatican guide, it is well worth it.
 They will be able to whip you through the Museums, give you a comprehensive history of the works on display and point out pieces you may otherwise have missed.
+They know exactly what to see in Vatican city and will make sure you don't miss the best parts.

-INSIDER TIP: Choosing a tour over a ticket gives you an exclusive access to St Peter’s Basilica directly after exiting the Sistine Chapel.
+INSIDER TIP: Choosing a tour over a ticket gives you exclusive access to St Peter’s Basilica directly after exiting the Sistine Chapel via a secret corridor.
 Otherwise, you have to go all the way out and queue all over again to get inside the church.

 For a really special experience (and in my opinion, the best way to tour the Vatican Museums) look into booking an early morning Vatican tour.
 These are private tours of the Vatican that happen before the Museums open.